w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 No, EPUB 3.4 does not define new kinds of error:

-- EPUB 3.4 uses standard W3C/RFC conformance keywords ("MUST", "MUST NOT", etc.) to identify authoring violations that reading systems treat as errors (e.g., invalid ZIP containers, missing manifest attributes).
+- EPUB 3.4 uses standard W3C/RFC conformance keywords ("MUST", "MUST NOT", etc.) to identify authoring violations that Reading Systems treat as errors (e.g., invalid ZIP containers, missing manifest attributes).
 - Reading Systems must handle some cases explicitly, like processing malformed packages or fallbacks, but without prescribed error-raising syntax or UI.
 - Validation relies on external tools like EPUBCheck; runtime errors surface via reading system logs or dev tools, not format-defined events.